‘Historic failure.’ Kentucky lawmakers criticize FCPS leaders amid crisis

 Murphy did not immediately respond Thursday.

-Later Thursday, several Democratic state representatives signed onto a statement went further to criticize FCPS for its need to take on a $110 million loan.
+Later Thursday, several Democratic state representatives signed onto a statement that went further to criticize FCPS for its need to take on a $110 million loan.

 “This is the result of repeated failures in leadership and financial oversight that have shaken public confidence in one of the most important institutions in Lexington,” said the statement, which was signed by Reps.
 Lindsey Burke, Adrielle Camuel, Donworth, Chad Aull and Adam Moore.